nikhilsingh13/nikhilsingh13.github.io/_posts/2024-07-27-ndcg-score-fine-tuning-recommendation-system-evaluation.md

 ---

-## Real-Life Use Case: E-Commerce Recommendations
-- **Example**: Online retailer boosting conversions by rearranging product listings.
-- **Process**: Use NDCG to measure whether the “top recommended products” truly match user interest.
-- **Result**: Data-driven, consistent improvements in A/B tests—clear wins for the product team.

----

 ## New Metrics: Hitrate NDCG & Beyond
 - **Hitrate NDCG**: A blend of immediate user “hits” and the ranking-based viewpoint.
 - **Other Variants**: MRR (Mean Reciprocal Rank), MAP (Mean Average Precision), etc.